TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 Serial2Pico (make sure your source file selected does not have a space at the end), but it is probably the best to take the SD Card out and do the file copies from a PC.

-Download the zip file AppSwitchExample.zip and extract it to the folder text.
+Download the zip file AppSwitchExample.zip and extract it.
 It contains two folders one for notepad and one for TextEditplus named text.
-The T keys layout files are: n04 n05 OpenAI.txt T01 T02Link T03Link T04 T05Link T06 T07Link n07 U02 a30 a31 a32 a33 apprules.json K24Link label3 LabelT
+The T keys layout files are: n04 n05 OpenAI.txt T01 T02Link T03Link T04 T05Link T06 T07Link n07 U02 a30 a31 a32 a33 apprules.json K24Link label3 LabelT labeltext labeltext.json.
-labeltext labeltext.json.
 The S keys Layout 3 files are similarly named with S instead of T.

 Because you have both keyset files inside the folders you can switch between layouts 3 and 4 using the App checkbox on each Layout.
 If a key behaves differently between the S and T sets press the Data button in the Config tab and look at the listing for the instruction set for the two layouts.
-The manual.h explains how the instruction sets can be changed in section (z) *im.s.t*list+0 For example try to set keys S to the same list as keys T by using <*is*acbd0>
+The manual.h explains how the instruction sets can be changed in section (z) *im,s,t*list+0 For example try to set keys S to the same list as keys T by using <*is*acbd0>

 Use the apprules.json file in the folder for your Pico macropad - move it to the folder location as in